bobbingwide/sb-chart-block/readme.txt

 There are 6 predefined color palettes: choose the color palette from a drop down list.

+Use the Background color overrides and border color overrides fields to set custom color values.

 = What options are there? =
 Options to control the chart display are: